 If you don’t currently have a Will, or it’s out of date, your loved ones may not receive the assets you wish to leave them in the event of your death.
-We accept that it’s sometimes a difficult thing to discuss but we are here to help and set out below some basic information for you.
+We accept that it’s sometimes a difficult thing to discuss but we are here to help!

 What is an Isle of Man Will?